-The next step was to have my photographer take photos and create a 3D Virtual Reality tour of the 11,039 total square foot home.
+The next step was to have our photographer take photos and create a 3D Virtual Reality tour of the 11,039 total square foot home.
 This took eight and a half hours to complete.
-Here are the photos and the 3D VR Tour.

-The day after, I had my local videographers do a home walk thru and a drone video.
+The day after, we had our local videographers do a home walk thru and a drone video.
 All photographers, videographers, and filmmakers are definitely NOT the same.

 Because of this constant pursuit of perfection, it takes much longer to complete projects.
 It took two hours of filming to create a two-minute video.